pwndbg/pwndbg/DEVELOPING.md

 ```sh
 cat | ./tests.sh | cat
 ```

+To invoke cross-architecture tests, use `./qemu-tests.sh`, and to run unit tests, use `./unit-tests.sh`

 ## Writing Tests
 Each test is a Python function that runs inside of an isolated GDB session.
 Using a [`pytest`](https://docs.pytest.org/en/latest/) fixture at the beginning of each test, GDB will attach to a [`binary`](tests/gdb-tests/conftest.py) or connect to a [`QEMU instance`](tests/qemu-tests/conftest.py).
 Each test runs some commands and uses Python `assert` statements to verify correctness.
 We can access `pwndbg` library code like `pwndbg.gdblib.regs.rsp` as well as execute GDB commands with `gdb.execute()`.